Real-Dev-Squad/website-dashboard/README.md

 # Running the project

-- First follow the contribution link on how to contribute given above.
+- First follow the contribution lin k on how to contribute given above.

 - You need to install Live Server extension in you VSCode and start server from src/index.html or you can simply go into the file where you have cloned and run index.html in your browser.